 How do I sign up for a trip?

-The best way to sign up for a trip is to go to one of our happy hours on the first and third Wednesdays of the month during the season.
+The best way to sign up for a trip is to go to one of our happy hours on the first. third, and fifth Wednesdays of the month during the season.
 That way we can meet face-to-face, answer any questions you may have about the trip, give you brochures and piste maps of the area, and enjoy some great food.
 You’ll also be able to meet other members who share your excitement and enthusiasm for the great outdoors, fests, and travel.

 Do I have to be a member of Tannenbaum Ski Club to go on a trip?